 Company Logo - Home Link

-This post lists 13 cool facts you might not know about the Woolworth Building, one of New York City's most beautiful buildings.
+Here are 13 cool facts you might not know about this beloved early skyscraper in New York City.

 13 COOL FACTS ABOUT THE WOOLWORTH BUILDING

-While the cathedral-like exterior is fairly recognizable, the interior has some cool features that many people don't know about.
+While the cathedral-like exterior is recognizable among the city's skyline, the interior has some amazing features that many people don't know about.

 Since the Woolworth Building is closed to the general public, we recommend that you take a tour so you see one of the most famous and extravagant lobbies in the world.